Morkalork/add-js-test/README.md

 # Add Test README

-Add Test is an extension that allows for you to add a test file for a javascript/typescript-module using either jest or vitest.
-By right-clicking on the module and selecting Add Test this extension will analyze your file and create the appropriate, corresponding test file for your module.
+Add Test is an extension that quickly adds a template test file for a javascript/typescript-module using either jest, vitest or mocha/chai.
+By right-clicking on a module and selecting Add Test this extension will analyze your file and create the appropriate, corresponding test file for your module.

 # Usage